Ken Burns: Early life and education

-Burns worked in a record store to pay his tuition.
-Living on as little as $2,500 in two years in Walpole, New Hampshire, Burns studied under photographers Jerome Liebling, Elaine Mayes, and others, describing Liebling as his "principal mentor."
+Burns worked in a record store to help pay his tuition.
+He lived on as little as $2,500 in two years in Walpole, New Hampshire.
+Burns studied under photographers Jerome Liebling, Elaine Mayes, and others.
+He describes Liebling as his "principal mentor."
 He earned his Bachelor of Arts degree in film studies and design in 1975.

 Florentine Films

-In 1976, Burns, Elaine Mayes, and college classmate Roger Sherman founded a production company called Florentine Films in Walpole, New Hampshire.
+In 1976, Burns, Elaine Mayes, and college classmate Roger Sherman founded a production company named Florentine Films in Walpole, New Hampshire.
 The company's name was borrowed from Mayes's hometown of Florence, Massachusetts.
 Another Hampshire College student, Buddy Squires, was invited to succeed Mayes as a founding member one year later.
 The trio were later joined by a fourth member, Lawrence "Larry" Hott.
 Hott did not actually matriculate at Hampshire, but worked on films there.
 Hott had begun his career as an attorney, having attended nearby Western New England Law School.

 Each member works independently, but releases content under the shared name of Florentine Films.
 As such, their individual "subsidiary" companies include Ken Burns Media, Sherman Pictures, and Hott Productions.
 Burns's oldest child, Sarah, is also an employee of the company as of 2020.

-Burns and his team edits on Avid Technology software.